CDP Reporting 2025: A Mid-Market Guide to Higher Scores

 Most of the world’s largest companies (91% of the FTSE 100 and 82% of the S&P 500) use CDP to report on their environmental impacts, and many now expect their suppliers to do the same.
 CDP has become one of the most common ways companies request environmental data from their networks of suppliers.
 If your company is not reporting to CDP yet, it is likely that one of your larger customers in the future will request data via a CDP questionnaire.

 In previous years, CDP’s timeline has been consistent.
 In Q1, the new questionnaire for that year was published, in Q2 the submissions portal opened, the submissions deadline closed in July, and scores were released in Q4.
-However, in addition to making substantial changes to the questionnaire, the new timeline is quite different.
+However, over the last two years in addition to making substantial changes to the questionnaire, the new timeline is quite different.

-In 2024, the CDP questionnaire will be released on April 30th, the submission portal opens on May 14th, the reporting window opens on June 4th, the scoring deadline closes on September 18th, and the reporting window closes on October 2nd.
+In 2025, the CDP questionnaire will be released on March 31st, the submission portal opens for requestors on April 28th, the reporting window opens on June 18th, the scoring deadline closes on September 17th, and the reporting window closes on November 17th.

-Getting on the CDP A-list or even receiving a B-rating is a badge of honor for companies that are concerned about their ESG and sustainability impact.
+Getting on the CDP A-list or even receiving a B-rating is a badge of honor for companies that are concerned about their sustainability impact.

 Here are three steps to improving your company’s CDP score: